arend-lang/site/src/documentation/tutorial/PartI/synndef.md

 writing definitions, propositions and proofs.

 Arend has the following kinds of definitions: functions, data definitions, classes and records.
-As of now, we only consider functions and data definitions, exposition of classes and records is deferred to TODO:modref.
+As of now, we only consider functions and data definitions, exposition of classes and records is deferred to [Records and Classes](records).

 Some of the most basic definitions are built into the language and contained in the module Prelude.
 For example, Prelude contains